AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 * `value` to set words / word combinations
 * `weight` to set weight

 The **weight** (number of children) is calculated automatically.
 It is shown in tooltips and affects the font size.
-If for some reason you do not include an item's children in the data, you can specify the weight of this item manually.
+If for some reason you do not include an item's children in the data, you can specify the weight of this item manually in the `weight` field.

 **Note:** It is possible to add custom fields to your data – see the [Tooltips](#tooltips) section of this article.